bricelam/bricelam.github.io/_posts/2020-08-08-mssql-freetext-and-efcore.md

 [Full-Text Search](https://docs.microsoft.com/sql/relational-databases/search/full-text-search) is a feature of Microsoft SQL Server that lets you perform search engine like queries against the string properties of your entities.

-The Full-Text feature is only available on the Developer Edition of SQL Server or higher.
-I like to use Docker for local development.
+The Full-Text feature isn't available on the LocalDB (the version of SQL Server that comes with Visual Studio).
+I like to use Developer Edition on Docker for local development.

 ``` sh
 docker run -d -p 1433:1433 -e SA_PASSWORD=Password12! -e ACCEPT_EULA=Y mcr.microsoft.com/mssql/server